vagabon-09/Node-JS/README.md

 # Node-JS
-Here we will be going to note down all node JS related Note what we are learning in my journy
+Here we will be going to note down all node JS related Note what we are learning in my journey.
+For Start using node js [Download](https://nodejs.org/en/) it.
+Download recomended version.
 # Short Notes
 - `require('fs')` => use to import fs in current program
 - `fs = require('fs')` => for re use fs